Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Methods: LRD Decomposition

 To compose a realistic sample closely paralleling the data, we produce one synthetic LRD per observed LRD.
 The BH* is chosen at random from the \texttt{CLOUDY} models.
-The host galaxy spectrum is chosen from the high-SNR ([\ion{O}{3}] SNR$>$5) subset of galaxies matched to that LRD as per the three criteria listed in \S\ref{sec:implementation}.
-The BH* template is scaled and combined with the host spectrum such that the resulting synthetic LRD has the same BH*/LRD ratio at 5500\AA\ as the observed LRD (estimated from its median stack; e.g., right-most panels of Fig. \ref{fig:workedexamples}).
-The SNR of the synthetic spectrum is matched pixel by pixel with the observed spectrum, and we perturb the spectrum based on these errors to mimic the noise in our sample.
+For the host component, we randomly select a single individual host from the high-SNR ([\ion{O}{3}] SNR$>$5) subset of matched hosts identified for that specific LRD (as per the criteria listed in \S\ref{sec:implementation}).
+By using one host per observed LRD, we maintain a one-to-one correspondence between the observed LRD and mock LRD populations.
+Because the \texttt{CLOUDY} models are noiseless, we prioritize high-SNR host templates to ensure that our initial synthetic LRD is relatively clean before noise is injected.
+The BH* template is scaled and combined with the host spectrum such that the resulting synthetic LRD has the same BH*/LRD fraction at 5500\AA\ as the observed LRD (estimated from its median stack; e.g., right-most panels of Fig. \ref{fig:workedexamples}).
+To transform the clean synthetic LRD into a realistic mock observation, the SNR of the synthetic spectrum is matched pixel by pixel with the observed spectrum, and we perturb the spectrum based on these errors to mimic the noise in our sample.

 Once we have built the mock LRD dataset, we run exactly the same decomposition procedure that we use on observed LRDs, and obtain the results shown in Figure \ref{fig:mock_test} and Table \ref{tab:mock}.
-As shown in the bottom panels of Fig. \ref{fig:mock_test}, the reconstructed BH* and SFG median stacks closely mirror the injected stacks, differing only at the $\approx10\%$ level and with residuals generally within $1\sigma$.
+As shown in the bottom panels of Fig. \ref{fig:mock_test}, the reconstructed BH* and host median stacks closely mirror the injected stacks, differing only at the $\approx10\%$ level and with residuals generally within $1\sigma$.
 Rerunning the reconstruction with a different set of mock LRDs (randomly selecting hosts and \texttt{CLOUDY} models) produces very similar results.
 At the same time, areas of caution are highlighted.
 The reconstructed BH* shows spurious emission lines at $\lesssim2000$\AA\ and is systematically uncertain at these wavelengths (e.g., with an artificially bluer $\beta_{\rm{UV}}$).
 This is because the injected BH*s are extremely faint at UV wavelengths, and so the subtle mismatches between the true host and the candidate host (e.g., in UV emission line strengths) are brought into sharper relief than in the rest optical.
 Informed by this test, we interpret the noisy $<2000$\AA\ region of our recovered BH* spectrum with caution.